kawhi66/Kawhi/source/todo/index.md

 # 代办事项

 -   The implementation of Virtual DOM
--   Verify if the GET requests have the CORS problem
+-   Verify if GET requests have Cross-Origin problem - done, sure they have
+-   How does the CORS work
 -   Support React project in Arwen based on [react-boilerplate](https://github.com/kawhi66/react-boilerplate)
 -   Support Nodejs project in Arwen based on [hackathon-starter](https://github.com/kawhi66/hackathon-starter)
 -   The implementation of Promise - _working_